daniel-rusnac/unity-so-architecture-package/README.md

 - An icon for channel scriptable objects
 - Added a changelog

+### Changed
+- Raise event button is now active only in play mode

 ## Install to Unity

 Package Link for latest version, [v1.2.0](https://github.com/danielrusnac/unity-so-architecture-package/releases/tag/v1.2.0)